 With no less than 3 Nobel laureates in the department's faculty (Dr. Gary Becker, Dr. Milton Friedman, and Dr. James Heckman), the text was indeed accepted for a dissertation, and Baum received his doctorate in economics on August 25, 2006.
 Dr. Baum was 79 years old, the oldest age at which anyone had ever been conferred a doctoral degree by the university.

-(this link will also open in a new window) for a report on the event from the USDA.gov website (has a nice photograph of Dr. Baum in his graduation garb).
+Click here (this link will open in a new window) for the University of Chicago report on Dr. Baum's graduation, or here (this link will also open in a new window) for a report on the event from the USDA.gov website (has a nice photograph of Dr. Baum in his graduation garb).

 Obviously, then, this book has previously been given some very good reviews by some of the world's best economists.
 There are, however, a couple of things that should be pointed out in this Quest for the Perfect Strawberry book review concerning the economics aspect of this work.